NLKNguyen/code-formation/README.md

 **Problem:**
 1. Error prone and tedious by hand.
 Although some IDEs let you generate migration scripts from the local DB automatically, the DB support is usually very limited, and it usually rewrites your SQL code structure which makes it hard to later compare your DB server code with your original code in order to do schema diff reliably.
 2. Have to keep track of latest team convention for the supporting code around or in-between the statements.
-It's not uncommon for DBA teams to have policies for the object modifications, e.g.: updating a bookeeping table of object/schema versions, switching to appropriate roles for certain actions, etc.
+It's not uncommon for DBA teams to have policies for the object modifications, e.g.: updating a bookkeeping table of object/schema versions, switching to appropriate roles for certain actions, etc.

 **Solution:**